-One of the most basic and common reasons businesses decide to issue an RFP is that they need to find a vendor to meet an organizational need.
-Sometimes, this is done because organizational policies or government regulations require it; other times, it's simply because leaders determine that a request for proposal is the best way to find the resources or expertise to meet a pressing need.
+One of the most basic and common reasons that businesses decide to issue an RFP is simply that they need to find a vendor to meet an organizational need.
+Sometimes this is done because organizational policies or government regulations require it; other times it's simply because leaders determine an RFP is the best way to find the resources or expertise to meet a pressing need.